The characteristics of the meandering effect in a stratified wake: Wake model with meandering

 i.e.,

 where $M(t)=M_0$ shall be a nondimensional constant for the conservation law of the momentum flux.
-Note that the simplified conservation law does not require the exact expression of the self-similar profile.
+Note that the simplified conservation law does not require the exact expression of the self-similar profile, and thus Gaussian profile is not required in this scenario.
 It stands as long as self-similarity exists for the velocity profile with a weak velocity deficit.

 Similarly, we apply the momentum conservation to the mean stationary profile $\overbar{U}_s(y,z,t)$ based on the self-similarity equation \eqref{eqn:model-ss-Usdef} and obtain the same simplified equation for $U_{s0}$ and $W_s,H_s$,